ReflectionHLE/ReflectionHLE/README.md

 multiple original versions of the game.
 - Due to the above change, new files are now written to separate directories, based on the game version.
+- The EXE filenames are also longer, just to reduce the chances of weird conflicts.
+Names without file extension: reflection-kdreams, reflection-cat3d, reflection-catabyss, reflection-catarm and reflection-catapoc.
+- The cfg files were renamed in a similar manner (for the sake of consistency).
+This may technically look like a breaking change on its own, only the cfg files and more should be relocated to different directories anyway.
 - Files can be accessed by filenames in a case insensitive-manner.
 Case sensitivity still applies to folder names, though!
 - By default, the Reflection Keen cfg files are now written to a specific